mokka31/splunk/README.md

 # Splunk
-This is a Dockerfile for Splunk, currently running version 9.0.3 - https://www.splunk.com
+This is a Dockerfile for Splunk, currently running version 9.2.1 - https://www.splunk.com

-Default admin password is `changeme2019`.
+Default admin password is `changeme`.

 It is based on Alpine Linux and supports OpenShift and unRAID.

 It is designed to deploy Splunk Enterprise quickly and easily.
 The web interface is exposed on port HTTP/8000, data ingest on TCP/9997, and API on HTTPS/8089.

 If you run the Dockerfile with no arguments you will get a single instance of Splunk with the user admin:changeme2019.

-Compatible with Splunk 7.1.0 and newer.

 Be careful with your volumes as this container can get BIG.
 Make sure you make (at minimum) `/splunkdata` a volume to alleviate this if you're using the container for any extended amount of time.